dasrefactor/seriesseed/equity/Series Seed - Preferred Stock Investment Agreement.md

 #### 8.8 Amendments and Waivers.

 Except as specified in Section 1.2.2, any term of this Agreement may be amended, terminated or waived (either generally or in a particular instance and either retroactively or prospectively) only with the written consent of the Company and the Purchasers holding a majority of the then-outstanding shares of Series Seed Preferred Stock (or Common Stock issued on conversion thereof); provided, however, that any amendment to Section [[7.1][7.1(a)]] [or Section 7.1(c)] will also require the additional written consent of the holders of a majority of the outstanding shares of Common Stock then held by all of the Common Control Holders.
 Notwithstanding the foregoing, the addition of a party to this Agreement in accordance with Section 5.5 or Section 8.1 will not require any further consent.
-Any amendment or waiver effected in accordance with this Section 8.8 will be binding upon the Purchasers, the Key Holders, each transferee of the shares of Series Seed Preferred Stock (or Common Stock issuable upon conversion thereof) or Common Stock from a Purchaser or Key Holder, as applicable, and each future holder of all such securities, and the Company.
+Any amendment or waiver effected in accordance with this Section 8.8 will be binding upon the Purchasers, the Founders, each transferee of the shares of Series Seed Preferred Stock (or Common Stock issuable upon conversion thereof) or Common Stock from a Purchaser or Founder, as applicable, and each future holder of all such securities, and the Company.
 It is specifically intended that entering into the Next Financing Documents in a form substantially similar to the form agreements set as forth as Model Legal Documents on http://www.nvca.org will be considered an amendment to this Agreement provided that it is done in accordance with this Section 8.8.

 #### 8.9 Severability.